carpentries-lab/python-aos-lesson/_episodes/02-visualisation.md

 ---

-As a first step towards making a visual comparison of the CSIRO-Mk3-6-0 and ACCESS1-3 historical precipitation climatology, we are going to create a quick plot of the ACCESS1-3 data.
+As a first step towards making a visual comparison of the ACCESS-CM2 and ACCESS-ESM1-5 historical precipitation climatology, we are going to create a quick plot of the ACCESS-CM2 data.
 ~~~
-access_pr_file = 'data/pr_Amon_ACCESS1-3_historical_r1i1p1_200101-200512.nc'
+accesscm2_pr_file = 'data/pr_Amon_ACCESS-CM2_historical_r1i1p1f1_gn_201001-201412.nc'
 ~~~
 {: .language-python}